AxonIQ/axoniq-eventstore-client/README.md

-# axoniq-eventstore-client
+# AxonIQ client modules
-Contains public interface definitions, client code and sample programs for the AxonIQ EventStore
+Contains public interface definitions, client code and sample programs for the AxonDB